kaylh/old-RetroBat-obsolete/readme.md

 - EmulationStation FCAMOD by Fabrice Caruso, Batocera ES by Batocera as well as RetroBat ES for RetroBat.
 - RetroArch by Libretro Team.
 - game-icons.net/1x1/lorc by Lorc.

-## Contact

-retrobat@free.fr (answer in french or english).
-Not to ask for support.
-Please use the issues section of the github for that.